vonfreiren/goodreads-books-profiler/README.md

 # goodreads-books-profiler
+## Main features

-Small Python script that parses the  Goodreads profile and generated markdown files that can be used to show the read books in your blog.
+Small Python script that reads the Goodreads profile and generates markdown files for each book that can be used to show the read books in your blog.